 Get advice if you are struggling to pay your rent.

 You can get universal credit to help pay your mortgage interest if you are not in paid work.

-Payment is normally made directly to your mortgage lender.
-The amount you are paid won't usually cover your full mortgage amount.
+Jobcentre Plus pays your housing costs element direct to your mortgage lender.
+The payment won't usually cover your full mortgage amount.